-Author Helen Hunt Jackson's 1884 romantic novel "Ramona" was inspired in part by her impressions
+Jackson's "Ramona" novel was inspired in large part by her impressions

 of Camulos and its occupants, the descendants of Ygnacio del Valle.
-"Ramona" romanticized California
+The story romanticized California

-ranch life and drew Easterners out West a fact not lost on the Del Valles, who marketed Camulos as the
+ranch life and drew Easterners out West — a fact not lost on either the Del Valles or the nascent Southern Pacific Railroad,

 The Carewe picture was an 8-reeler adapted for the screen by Finis Fox and released May 20, 1928 by